mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 comments: true
 share: true
 related: true
+excerpt: 'Let''s talk about the interesting part of code reviews.
+Hint: It''s not finding bugs.'
 ---

 I love code reviews.
 They are my favorite part of working with other developers.
 Unfortunately, most of the articles about code reviews focus solely on the easy part of code reviews: finding bugs.